About

 And the great thing about this easy pork ramen bowl was that we had plenty of pork leftovers for the next day too.
 I love thinly slicing the leftover pork and making sandwiches with it, or adding it to rice and making a quick fried rice for lunch or dinner.

-Between writing, baking and photographing dozens and dozens of cakes for the cookbook, I haven’t had time to plan elaborate meals, but I need not have worried.
+Between writing, baking and photographing dozens and dozens of cakes for The Flavor Bender cookbook, I haven’t had time to plan elaborate meals, but I need not have worried.
 This easy pork ramen bowl is an absolute home run!

 Easy Pork Ramen - Thinly sliced, perfectly cooked, juicy pork tenderloin and an egg with a gloriously runny egg yolk, crunchy Asian greens, and flavorful mushrooms, all swimming in a scrumptious and flavor-packed ramen noodle broth.
 All in less than 30 minutes!